pg-support/supt-km/docs/1. FAQs/Products/Spark GO/Spark GO Muted Strum (Voice Guide).md

 # Spark GO Muted Strum (Voice Guide)
-> You may usex the Zendesk macro <u>Spark GO Voice Guide</u> to answer such inquiries.
+> You may use the Zendesk macro <u>Spark GO Voice Guide</u> to answer such inquiries.

 When the user turns the Spark GO volume to maximum, they may notice a muted guitar strum sound, which might lead to confusion, as it could be mistaken for a defect or noise.